thebinarysearchtree/artwork/README.md

 }
 ```

-Once the class has been defined, ```makeArt``` is used to register a native web component and create a function that can be used to create a new instance of the component, as the class cannot be created directly.
+Once the class has been defined, ```makeArt``` is used to register a native web component and create a function that can be used to create a new instance of the component, as the class cannot be instantiated directly.

 ```js
 const helloWorld = makeArt(HelloWorld);